 The Federal Aviation Regulations include no specific references to medication usage.
+Two regulations, though, are important to keep in mind.
 FAR 61.53 prohibits acting as pilot-in-command or in any other capacity as a required pilot flight crewmember, while that person:

 Further, FAR 91.17 prohibits the use of "any drug that affects the persons faculties in any way contrary to safety."